Contents starter set messor barabarus:

 – Cotton wool

-To prepare a new test tube, for example, also useful to use a small piece for offering liquids (no risk of drowning)
+For example, to prepare a new test tube; also handy to use a small piece for offering liquids (no risk of drowning)

-A specially developed preventative to keep ants out in the open.
+A specially developed prevention to keep ants inside while keeping them out.
 Shake well before use!

-To create a thin layer of ground cover for the outside world.
+To create a thin layer of bedding for the outdoors.

 – Outside world

-Outside world for the ants where they get food and take away waste.
+The outside world for the ants where they get food and dispose of waste.

 – 5 x test tubes 16 x 150 mm

-Extra test tubes, for expansion, and / or replacement if the current one is contaminated or the water reservoir is empty.
+Extra test tubes, for expansion and/or replacement if the current one is contaminated or its water reservoir is empty.

 – Seed mix 13 grams

-A specially composed seed mix for starting ant colonies.
+A specially formulated seed mix for starting ant colonies.

-are a very good source of protein for ants and other insectivores.
-They can be stored in the freezer.
+Baby dubia cockroaches are a very good, high-protein food source for ants and other insectivores.
+These can be stored in the freezer.

 – Test tube connector

-To reduce the opening of the test tube, to be able to connect to a nest, or to be able to offer a second test tube.
+To reduce the opening of the test tube, to connect to a nest, or to offer a 2nd test tube.

 – Tweezers

-Tweezers for preparing a test tube of ants, for example, or for cleaning up waste from the outside world.
+Tweezers, for example, to prepare a test-tube ant or to clean up waste from the outside world.

 - Manual